Faculty & Research

 Our laboratory has recently initiated studies examining this sulfur limitation response.
 We are working towards three goals on this project.
 First, we are examining the mechanisms that mediate the changes in abundance of the mRNAs encoding PC2 and PC3 after shifts in sulfur levels.
 Our preliminary data suggest that both transcriptional and posttranscriptional control mechanisms are involved, possibly including antisense RNA regulation.
 Our second goal is to uncover the regulatory pathways controlling the response using genetic approaches.
 Our third goal is to determine the degree to which this phenotypic plasticity in sulfur utilization confers a selective advantage to organism that are capable of this response.

 Bussell, A. N. and D. M. Kehoe.
-2013.
+2014.
 Chromatic acclimation: A many-colored mechanism for maximizing photosynthetic light harvesting efficiency.
 In The Cell Biology of Cyanobacteria.
 (Ed.
-E. Flores and A. Herrero) (Caister Academic Press, Norfolk, UK).
-In press.
+E. Flores and A. Herrero) (Caister Academic Press, Norfolk, UK). pages 149-169.

 - Gutu, A., Nesbit, A. D., Alverson, A., Palmer, J. D., and D. M. Kehoe.
 2013.
 Light color regulation of photosynthetic genes by translation initiation factor IF3.
 Proceedings of the National Academy of Sciences USA, 110: 16253-16258.